-.NET Framework 3.5 is an important feature for running many Windows applications, but some users reported that this feature isn’t turned on in Windows 10 Technical Preview, or that they have some problems installing it.
+The .NET Framework 3.5 is an essential feature for running many Windows applications, but some users reported that they can’t install it on Windows 10.

-.NET Framework 3.5 is missing on Windows 10, here’s how to install it
+What can I do if .NET Framework 3.5 is missing on Windows 10?

 - In the Programs and Features window, click on the link Turn Windows features on or off.

-- Check if the .NET Framework 3.5 (includes .NET 2.0 and 3.0) option is available in it.
+- Check if the .NET Framework 3.5 (includes .NET 2.0 and 3.0) option is available.
 If yes, then enable it and then click on OK.

-After doing that, .NET Framework should start working again without any problems.
+After that, the .NET Framework should start working again without any problems.

-Solution 3 – Use DISM command to install .NET Framework 3.5
+3. Use the DISM command to install .NET Framework 3.5

 After downloading and installing the latest updates, you should try to install .NET Framework 3.5 again.